Travel by water

 You should be aware that some cabins on cruise ships are very small, so may limit space for you and your dog to coexist comfortably.
 Larger cabins with a reasonable amount of space are often preferable but cost more and need to be booked a considerable time before departure.
 Please speak to your cruise operator or travel agent about suitable accommodation for you and your dog.

 It is also advisable that you contact the port and vessel operator directly, even if booked through a third party, to ensure that everything is put in place to support your guide or assistance dog on the day of travel.

 Operators may ask for evidence that your guide or assistance dog is trained by what is known as a recognised training organisation.
 A list of qualifying training organisations can be found on the International Guide Dogs Federation (IGDF) or Assistance Dogs International (ADI) websites.

 Your Guide Dogs or Assistance Dog ID book may be accepted as documentary evidence by operators with pre-booking a trip, with the ID tag on the dog’s collar, harness or jacket, helping to confirm the dog’s status as being trained by a recognised organisation.
-Documentary evidence can also be supplied by Guide Dogs Community Team, or through the assistance dog organisation who trained your dog.
+Documentary evidence can also be supplied by calling Guide Line on 0800 7811444 (open Monday to Friday between 9am and 5pm) , or through the assistance dog organisation who trained your dog.